atlantean-consulting/wallpapererer/README.md

 ## Automation

 A systemd user timer runs the daily sync automatically, with `Persistent=true` to catch up if the machine was off at the scheduled time.
 These files are in the `systemd` directory here, but you'll want to move them to `~/.config/systemd/user/`.
+If you're into your multi-monitor era, you'll want to edit `wallpapererer-sync.service` to make sure it uses `sync_latest_multi.sh`.

 **Unit files:**
 - `~/.config/systemd/user/wallpapererer-sync.service`